ebruchez/ebruchez.github.io/pages/computer-collection.md

 <figure>
     <img src="/assets/pages/computer-vintage/teletype-33-1.webp"/>
     <figcaption>
         1969? - Teletype Model 33 ASR.
-This instance is being restored.
+This instance is being restored as of 2026.
 Model 33 was made between 1962 and 1976.
 Some capacitors have date codes staring with "9", which might indicate a 1969 manufacturing date.
         <br/>
         <a href="https://photos.app.goo.gl/fJ12timrVkYpFo8NA">Before</a> | <a href="https://photos.app.goo.gl/S2CtApKF8CMEmwm5A">In progress</a>
     </figcaption>